chisanupong45/Lab9_NumberOneTeam/README.md

 ADAPT Blueprint : https://miro.com/app/board/uXjVN9zxQ5c=/

-# Installation Guide for the NumberOneTeam Project
+# Installation Guide for the Project

 This guide will walk you through the steps to install the NumberOneTeam project on your machine using Docker Compose.
 Please follow the instructions below to get started.